 - large 16L air reservoir to provide a few breaths in case of an emergency, enabling you to safely return back to the surface

 - visible float and diving flag to mark your position to boats, fishermen, etc.

 - limited depth by the length of the supply hose

 We recommend AirBuddy to anyone who can swim, feels comfortable in the water and is willing to learn and obey the safety rules and procedures.
 Should you have any medical conditions, please consult with your doctor first.

 + Do I have to be careful about decompression sickness (bends)?

 With AirBuddy, you dive deep enough to explore the beauty of marine life, but not deep enough to run a high risk of decompression sickness, also known as "bends".
 This is how it works: You breathe compressed air when diving.
 Breathing air that is "thicker" means that your body tissue absorbs more nitrogen compared to when you are on the surface.
 How fast and how much nitrogen your body absorbs depends upon the depth and dive time.
 The deeper and longer you stay, the higher the amount of nitrogen is accumulated in your body tissue.
-PADI recreational dive planner suggests that you can dive up to 3 times with AirBuddy (45min at 12m) and still be able to return directly to the surface without making any decompression stops, assuming your breaks between the 3 dives are at least 15 min long.
-As a precaution, we recommend making a safety stop (3 min in 5m) at the end of every dive or plan your dive profile so that you finish diving in shallow water.
-If you were to perform CESA (controlled emergency swimming ascent), you shall not exceed the maximum ascent rate of 18m/ 60ft per minute (i.e. 10 sec from 3m depth, 20 sec from 6m depth, 30 sec from 9m depth, 40 sec from 12m depth).
+PADI recreational dive planner suggests that you can dive up to 2 times with AirBuddy (55min at 12m) and still be able to return directly to the surface without making any decompression stops.
+As a precaution, we recommend making a safety stop (3 min at 5m) at the end of every dive or plan your dive profile so that you finish diving in shallow water.
+You shall not exceed the maximum ascent rate of 18m/ 60ft per minute recommended by PADI (i.e. 10 sec from 3m depth, 20 sec from 6m depth, 30 sec from 9m depth, 40 sec from 12m depth).